Taitava/obsidian-shellcommands-documentation/Events/After switching the active pane.md

 # Event: After switching the active pane

+## Execution
-## Executed when
+> [!Success] Executed when
-- User switches between panes, including panes that are not files, e.g. Graph view.
+> - User switches between panes, including panes that are not files, e.g. Graph view.
-- Another file is opened in the current pane.
+> - Another file is opened in the current pane.
-- Go back/go forward functions are used to open previous/next notes in the current pane.
+> - Go back/go forward functions are used to open previous/next notes in the current pane.

 ## Variables
 This event does not provide additional event specific variables, but all [[All variables#Normal variables|normal variables]] are available.